KesMath/.CS_Window_Applications/README.md

 ## FEATURES
-    * light overhead (7KB file size that uses about 16-19% processor utilization with RAM usage recorded around 3.7MB)
+    * light overhead (7KB file size that was clocked using ~16-19% processor utilization with RAM usage recorded around 3.7MB)

     * randomization with 10 addresses in order to create the impression that host is being targeted by different bad actors